 The days of cringe-worthy websites are (mostly) past us.
-We lived through MSPaint graphics and amateur GeoCities sites, and now we have web builders like Wix and Squarespace making it easy to create decent pages.
+We lived through MSPaint graphics and amateur GeoCities sites, and now we have website builders like Wix and Squarespace making it easy to create decent pages.
 Templates and guides exist to keep amateur web devs from making anything too atrocious, and designers are always around the corner to lend a hand whenever needed… For a price.

 Aside from a few outliers (like the one above), bad websites are usually not offensive to the senses anymore.
 A “bad website” nowadays is one that doesn’t convert customers, drive traffic, or otherwise serve its function.